moozzyk/craigslist-automation/README.md

 ## Usage

 Each supported Craigslist category has a corresponding function returning posts in this category (e.g. to fetch posts from the _for sale cars+trucks_ category use `forSaleCarsAndTrucks`).
-The function takes the site, a [filter](https://github.com/moozzyk/craigslist-automation/blob/main/src/filters.ts) and, optionally, the area.
+The function takes the site, a [filter](https://github.com/moozzyk/craigslist-automation/blob/main/src/index.ts#L3-L7) and, optionally, the area.
 The filter allows specifying only criteria that are valid for the given category - for example the `CarsAndTrucksForSaleFilter` should only be used to filter posts from the _for sale cars+trucks_ category.
 The function will return a list of gallery posts containing basic details and the `getPost()` method that allows to fetch all post details.

+## Supported Categories/Filters
+- For Sale
+  - `CarsAndTrucksForSaleFilter`
+  - `BoatsForSaleFilter`
+- Housing
+  - `HousingAptsHousingFilter`

 ## Examples